 This might lead us to think that fossilization is a common process today, but apparently it’s not.
 During our visit to Wyoming, Dr. Art Chadwick explained, “Fossilization requires rapid burial, and it requires other unique conditions that normally are not present.
 If my dog dies and I bury him in the backyard, he’s not made into a fossil.
 He’s going to deteriorate just like he would if he were above ground.
 But under unique circumstances, where you have rapid burial and then you have minerals coming in, and altering those remains, then you can preserve the fossil.”

-If fossilization is happening today, then why do we have billions of fossils in the world?
+If fossilization is not happening in any extensive way today, then why do we have billions of fossils in the world?
 There are two competing answers.
 The conventional view is that the fossil record is a history of life’s appearance, development, and, in many cases, extinction, over hundreds of millions of years.

 During that long period, the continents rose and sank over a dozen times letting the seas slowly cover them to create all the layers in the rock record.
 As a result, a minuscule fraction of all the creatures that have ever lived happened to be in the right conditions to be fossilized.